PHILIPP111007/matrix_table_consumer/README.md

 You can look at the `main.ipynb` file, which contains examples of using `MatrixTableConsumer`

-Now you can filter `.vcf` files by QUAL:
+Now you can filter `.vcf` files by QUAL and AF:

 ```bash
 python matrix_table_consumer/matrix_table_consumer.py -filter \